cockroachdb/docs/cockroachcloud/quickstart.md

 1. Click the **Connection string** tab in the **Connection info** dialog.

-1. Open a new terminal on your local machine, and run the command provided in step **1** to download the CA certificate.
+1. Open a new terminal on your local machine, and run the command provided in **Step 1** to download the CA certificate.
 This certificate is required by most Python clients connecting to {{ site.data.products.db }}.

-1. Copy the connection string provided in step **2** to a secure location.
+1. Copy the connection string provided in **Step 2** to a secure location.

     {{site.data.alerts.callout_info}}
     The connection string is pre-populated with your username, password, cluster name, and other details.
 Your password, in particular, will be provided *only once*.
 Save it in a secure place (Cockroach Labs recommends a password manager) to connect to your cluster in the future.
 If you forget your password, you can reset it by going to the [**SQL Users** page](user-authorization.html).